TudorBatica/Rust-Torrent-Client/README.md

 ### 1.2.
 Metafiles

-Before diving into metafiles, it is important to understand that, when a file is shared through BitTorrent, it gets divided in equal parts called _pieces_.
+Before delving into metafiles, it is important to understand that, when a file is shared through BitTorrent, it gets divided in equal parts called _pieces_.

 <div style="text-align:center">